If you are concerned that a friend or family member is contemplating suicide, see Suicide Prevention: How to Help Someone who is Suicidal.

 Many of us have found that the first step to coping with suicidal thoughts and feelings is to share them with someone we trust.
 It may be a friend, a therapist, a member of the clergy, a teacher, a family doctor, a coach, or an experienced counselor at the end of a helpline.
 Find someone you trust and let them know how bad things are.
 Don’t let fear, shame, or embarrassment prevent you from seeking help.
 Just talking about how you got to this point in your life can release a lot of the pressure that’s building up and help you find a way to cope.

 If you’re feeling suicidal right now, please call for help!
-Call 1-800-273-TALK or visit Befrienders Worldwide to find a helpline in your country.
+Call 1-800-273-TALK in the U.S. or visit Befrienders Worldwide to find a helpline in your country.
 Or talk to someone you trust and let them know how bad things are.

 Many kinds of emotional pain can lead to thoughts of suicide.
 The reasons for this pain are unique to each one of us, and our ability to cope with the pain differs from person to person.
 Don't listen to anyone who tells you, "That's not enough to be suicidal about."
 We are all different.
 What might be bearable to one person may not be bearable to you.
 There are, however, some common factors that may lead us to experience suicidal thoughts and feelings.